Lucasplaygaemes/JNTD/README.md

 # Tip's?
 I would be really gratefull if you want to improve the code, it's always open to commits. and if you want you can contact me via my email.
 My email is lucasmoura27271@gmail.com, and if you need to say something with me, we can chat by email.

-# Plugins!
-You can make you own plugins to JNTD, there is a example of plugins in the plugin folder.
-The same file is documented about how you can make your own.

 # Readme?
 As you may notice, the README file is getting big, and i can't list every new thing neither any changes that i will make in this code.